CheXVision · Final Presentation Deep Learning & Big Data · 2026

 Validation macro AUC-ROC over training

 DenseNet saturates fast at epoch 6.
-The scratch CNN grinds upward for 60 epochs.
+The scratch CNN converges at epoch 41.

 DenseNet-121 · Transfer